 Marzipan Springerle are a cross between a cookie and candy.
 Unlike traditional springerle, these treats are pure almond marzipan embossed with beautiful designs.

 Lebkuchen and a hot cup of coffee, tea, or chocolate might help you forget about winter, at least for a few moments!
 Share some bars in cold weather care packages for a special spiced treat.

 Ready to bake?
 Join the free membership group to get new recipes and a newsletter delivered to your inbox!
 You can also stay in touch on Facebook, Pinterest, and Instagram.
 I’d love to stay in touch!

 - 1 teaspoon ground ginger

 - 2 tablespoons orange juice

-- 1 teaspoon finely grated orange zest I used a microplane.
+- 1 teaspoon orange zest finely grated (I used a microplane.)

 - 1 ½ teaspoons vanilla extract

-- ½ cup sliced unblanched almonds optional (I did not use them.)
+- ½ cup sliced unblanched almonds optional

 - 1 cup confectioners’ sugar